evolaemp/svmcc/README.md

 # it is important to use the versions specified in the requirements file
 pip install -r requirements.txt

+# this ensures the reproducibility of the results
+export PYTHONHASHSEED=0

 # use manage.py to invoke the commands
 python manage.py --help
 ```